UndeadZed/Equus/README.md

 this project can only work on Udacity's simulation and cannot be used for real Autonomous Cars

+# Carla Self driving car Simulation

+Please note that this part is for the [CARLA Simulator](https://carla.org/)

+# What's new

+I have started working on the [CARLA Simulator](https://carla.org/) but it might take some time to finish because of all the exams and stuff

 # Future updates

 The next version will use [CARLA Simulator](https://carla.org/) and will have a more updated and specific architecture for the model that it generates which will hopefully produce better predictions and results

-note: you can expect the next version to be out by June 2021 because of all the exams and stuff
+note: you can expect the next version to be out by late April 2021